What You Must Know Before Buying A Used 911 Carrera 997

 Naturally, over time wear can occur in plastic or rubber bushings that help to cushion the ride.
 Listen out for squeaks or clunks over bumps and check for leaks from the suspension struts.

 Worn suspension components will typically show up as uneven tire wear.
 Check the tires thoroughly for smooth wear patterns.
 In particular, take a good look at the inside shoulders of the rear tires.
 Many owners miss this wear because it’s so far under the car.
 Rear tires are not cheap to replace.
+The rear camber setting and wear in the rear control arms on the 911 can often produce excessive inside shoulder wear.

 The brakes on the 997 are excellent.
 Brake pad material does degrade over time, so on low mileage examples check to see when the last brake service was performed.
 The brake fluid should be changed every few years regardless of mileage.